"You must take personal responsibility. You cannot change the circumstances, but you can change yourself."

 Taking responsibility requires:

 Ownership: The King owns his vision completely.
-He doesn't wait for someone else to make it happen or blame others when it doesn't.
+He does not wait for someone else to make it happen or blame others when it falls short.

 Action: The King translates vision into concrete steps and takes them.
-He doesn't talk about what could be—he works to create it.
+He does not talk about what could be.
+He works to create it.

 Persistence: The King continues when progress stalls or obstacles arise.
-He doesn't abandon ship when seas get rough.
+He does not abandon ship when seas get rough.

-Adaptation: The King adjusts his approach when something isn't working.
-He's responsible for finding what works, not repeating what doesn't.
+Adaptation: The King adjusts his approach when something is not working.
+He is responsible for finding what works, not repeating what does not.

 Accountability: The King holds himself accountable for results.
 He measures progress and adjusts course based on outcomes.

 Learning: The King develops the skills and knowledge he needs to make his vision real.
-He doesn't expect to know everything already.
+He does not expect to know everything already.